FutureShockco/crosswars.docs/game.md

 6. Defensive -> Health: The hit points a unit can take before being killed.
 7. Defensive -> Resistance: This is the “shielding” value for the unit.
 8. Extra -> Speed: The amount of time it takes to transport the unit.
 Transporting 1 unit takes this amount of time and transporting 100 of the same unit also takes this amount of time.
 Increasing or decreasing the number of the unit does not change the time requirement.
-9. Extra -> Move Cost: This is the cost, in Drugs, to move each unit.
+9. Extra -> Move Cost: This is the cost, in Cash, to move each unit.
 Moving one unit will cost the stated value.
 Moving 100 unites will cost the value * 100.

 The name of each unit is followed by a category, either Melee or Range.
 Malee units are more the hand-to-hand combat units while the Range units attack from a distance.